Greene County Vehicle Impound Guide

 After 30 Days

-In Tennessee, if the vehicle remains unclaimed after approximately 30 days, the impound lot can initiate a lien sale.
-This means they can sell your car to cover the outstanding fees.
+In Tennessee, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding towing and storage fees.
+To prevent this, act quickly to retrieve your vehicle.

 If You Can't Afford the Fees